 No problem!
 You don’t have to know what species it is you took a photo of - you just need to take a good enough photo (or photos) that it can be identified (see tips for taking good photos).
 There are a couple ways you can get your observations IDed:

-iNaturalist has Computer Vision/Artificial Intelligence (AI) built into it, and when you make an observation with the app or upload an observation on the web, as long as you have connectivity iNaturalist will give you suggestions about what it thinks you just took a photo of, and you can choose one, especially if it says “Visually Similar” AND “Seen Nearby”.
-Because this functionality is built on observations that other people have already made, in some places (like North America) these suggestions are likely to be correct, and in other places (like Africa and Asia) these suggestions are likely to be wrong.
+- iNaturalist has Computer Vision/Artificial Intelligence (AI) built into it, and when you make an observation with the app or upload an observation on the web, as long as you have connectivity iNaturalist will give you suggestions about what it thinks you just took a photo of.
+It will provide you with a list of suggestions that are both “Visually Similar” AND “Seen Nearby.”
+Because this functionality is built on observations that other people have already made, in some places you may get many “Visually Similar” AND “Seen Nearby” suggestions, and in other places the AI may only provide a few suggestions.
+You can expand the list to see suggestions that meet only one of those criteria, but we recommend choosing a suggestion from the initial list.
 Click here to see tips on when you should or shouldn’t use these suggestions.
 If none of the AI suggestions seem correct, you can type in your own identification using the search bar, at any level of detail you know (e.g., “California poppy” or “Plants” are both fine to use as an ID!)

 Do I have to make observations using the app?
 What if I want to use a real camera?